icodeando/travesia/README.md

 - I would add a description to each photo.
 - I would link each photo to its location on Google Maps.
 - I would add more photos from recent years to the portfolio.
-- I would separate the potfolio by year and seasons.
+- I would separate the portfolio by year and season.